Jane Williams: Widowhood

 Thomas Jefferson Hogg died in 1862.
 Though the bulk of Hogg's estate was left to their daughter Prudentia, Jane was provided for in the will as well.

 Though Jane never used her connection with Shelley to gain any publicity, she did entertain prominent admirers and biographers of Shelley, including George Eliot and William Michael Rossetti.
 In the years before Hogg's death, a nephew of Jane's, one of John Cleveland's seven children, came to live with them after leaving the military due to an illness.
 Jane and her nephew, Harry Cleveland, became close friends and he began to run her household as she grew older.
 In her later years, Jane often read novels, played the piano, and spent time with Harry's daughter and her grandchildren.

 She lived a long life, and in her later years often wrote on census forms that she was born later than she actually was.
-Shortly before she died in 1884, she suffered a stroke that left her deaf and bedridden.
+Shortly before she died in 1884, she had a stroke that left her deaf and bedridden.
 After her death, she was buried along with the ashes of Edward Williams next to Thomas Jefferson Hogg in Kensal Green Cemetery.